DemoxDev/DellLatitude5400Hackintosh/README.md

 - USB-C (I'm using it with a docking station all the time)
 - WWAN (good speed, 4G, works fine, tho Apple kinda abandoned this feature)
 - USB ports mapped, working after sleep
-- TrackPad with gestures (visible as Magic Trackpad 2)
 - Audio, with speaker and microphone support
 - QE/CI
 - Sleep